Rosé (singer): Impact

 Rosé is the third most-followed K-pop idol on Instagram behind bandmates Lisa and Jennie with over 84.3 million followers on the platform as of July 2025.
 Since 2018, she has appeared on the Korean Business Research Institute's female celebrity brand reputation list, a chart which tracks Korean celebrities with the most online searches and engagements, and previously reached the top 10.
-Rosé ranked first among celebrity YouTubers in 2025 according to Forbes Korea, earning an annual income of ₩11 billion (US$82 million) from a combined 3.6 billion views on her channel, which has 18.1 million subscribers.
-She was described as the "queen" among the most influential acts by The Times in a magazine article on the Korean Wave in music, fashion and television published in October 2021, noting that she "started as part of the girl group Blackpink and is now a fashion influencer in her own right, possessing universal appeal that spans every continent".
-Vogue praised her fashion sense, saying: "Each of the band's beauties has her own take on fashion, but even alongside her well-dressed peers, Rosé stands out."
+Rosé ranked first among celebrity YouTubers in 2025 according to Forbes Korea, earning an annual income of ₩11 billion (US$8.2 million) from a combined 3.6 billion views on her channel, which has 18.1 million subscribers.